akvo/akvo-flow-docs/docs/fieldapp2.0/5-projects-and-surveys.rst

 Forms
 ^^^^^

-Note: *Form* and *Survey* are equivalent terms, and can be used interchangeably.
+*Note: 'Form' and 'Survey' are equivalent terms, and can be used interchangeably.*

 **Forms** tab contains the forms for a particular Data Point.
 Given the aforementioned description, we may encounter many forms (monitored Data Point), or a single one (non-monitored Data Point).